-The graph shows the results of the national referendums on liquor licensing, held from 1911 until the last poll in 1987.
+The graph shows the results of the national referendums on liquor licensing, held from 1911 until 1987.
 The Licensing Amendment Act 1910 allowed electors to vote for national continuance or national prohibition.
-From December 1919 the option of state purchase and control of liquor was added.
-The prohibition referendum was usually held at the same time as the general election, with the first referendum being held in 1911.
+In December 1919 a third option, state purchase and control of liquor, was added.
+The prohibition referendum was usually held at the same time as the general election.
 The exception was April 1919, when a special referendum was held on the prohibition question.
-Initially a 60% majority was required for prohibition to become law.
-From April 1919 only a 50% majority was needed.
+Initially 60% of the vote was required for prohibition to become law.
+From April 1919 only a bare majority was needed.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.